-New Federal Job Training Program.
-Proposed technical amendment eliminates all funding and positions for the GETD -- a decrease of \$500 GF and \$5.8 million NGF, and 6.0 FTE positions.
+- New Federal Job Training Program.
+Adds technical language eliminating all funding and positions for the GETD -- a decrease of \$500 GF and \$5.8 million NGF, and 6.0 FTE positions.
 Federal law ended the former Job Training Partnership Act and initiated the Workforce Investment Act (WIA).
-The Virginia Employment C Commission ı is administe ring the WIA.
+The Virginia Employment Commission is the designated state agency administering the WIA.